Omnichannel vitual PBX...

 Although this feature is currently on a Beta phase, you can receive the transcription of the messages left in your voicemail box via email.

-Questions about our service prices?
+Do you have any question about our service prices?

 Your virtual PBX extensions are ubiquitous